Riga Travel Blog

 Riga of today is a modern city which generates about 50 % of Latvia’s GDP.
 It is a major Baltic Port and the main gateway for the export of wood, Software, Metallurgy, etc.

-Riga is a well-connected city.
-It has flights coming from over 80 countries which come to Riga International Airport.
 It can be reached by sea from Germany and Scandinavian Countries.
 It has rail connect with Moscow and St Petersburg in Russia.

 It is also well connected by highway network and bus services operate between all three Baltic States.
 Bus presents a low-cost option for travel across Baltics.
 Most buses in Europe are Volvo kind of airconditioned and comfortable ones with a toilet and some service providers also provide hot tea and coffee during the journey.

-Stay Options
+Stay Options.

 Riga gets over 3.5 million visitors a year.
 With that kind of influx of the visitors, the stay options available are plenty.
 They meet the need for all types of travellers with the rentals that they can afford.
 There are a variety of hotels, highly rated hostels and B & Bs.